srian74/Srian/README.md

 *****
 ### SUMMARY
 * Technical Writer with 25 years of experience.
-* Skilled in information design and developing strategic approaches to manage documentation deliverables efficiently.
+* Skilled in information design and strategic documentation management.
 * Detail-oriented and goal-driven, committed to delivering high-quality content.
 * Able to quickly grasp complex concepts and translate them into engaging educational material for technical and non-technical audiences.
-* Agile, open-minded, and able to work effectively in teams or independently with minimum supervision.
+* Agile, open-minded, and able to work effectively in teams or independently.

 ### SKILLS
 * Content management
 * Information design
-* Audience analysis
+* Audience analysis and gap ananlysis
-* Gap ananlysis
-* Research
+* Research and interviewing
-* Interviewing
 * Simplified Technical English
 * Markdown
 * Usability testing